lyteword/chspurgeon-tod/volume-7/psalm-139.md

 **Verse 6.**

-1\.God imperfectly known to man.
+1\.
+God imperfectly known to man.

-2\.Man perfectly known to God.
-It has been said that wise men never wonder; to us it appears they are always wondering.— *G.R.*
+2\.
+Man perfectly known to God.
+It has been said that wise men never wonder; to us it appears they are always wondering.— *G. R.*

 **Verse 6.** Theme: the facts of our religion, too wonderful to understand, are just those in which we have most reason to rejoice.

-1\.Prove it.
+1\.
+Prove it.

 a) The incomprehensible attributes of God give unspeakable value to his promises.